-I am a Postdoctoral Research Associate in the School of Economics at the University of Kent.
-I am on the job market 2024/2025.
+I am a Research Associate in Causal Inference & Health Technology Assessment at the University of Sheffield.
 Here you can find my CV.

 I received my PhD in Economics from the University of Strathclyde, Glasgow in 2024.
 I hold an MSc in Economics from the University of Edinburgh.
-My research interests lie in applied microeconomics, labour economics, education, and behavioural economics.
+My research interests lie in applied microeconomics, labour economics, health, education, and experimental economics.

 We study the long-run effects of income inequality within peer compositions.
 An increase in the share of low-income peers within school-cohorts improves the educational outcomes of low-income students and negatively affects high-income students.
 We show this pattern is not likely explained by commonly observed mechanisms.
 We then propose a model based on reference-dependent preferences and social comparison that rationalizes our findings, highlighting the role of frustration or motivation depending on students' relative income.
 We also provide evidence consistent with this mechanism.
 Finally, we show that better connections in school can help to avoid such unintended consequences of income inequality.